MJLMills/rhorix/conversion_scripts/README.md

 *getSignature* - Convert a critical point label to the corresponding integer signature value.

+*computeCOM* - Compute the center of mass of an array of nuclei.

+*getMassesFromElements* - Convert a list of element labels to their corresponding masses.

+getMassFromElement - Convert a single element label to the corresponding mass.

 ## Topology Program Specific Modules

 ### ParseViz